david-wallace-croft/commander/README.md

 - Usage for the clap Example is similar to the Parser Library Example
   - Except that the commands start with "cargo run --example example-clap"

+## Project Structure

+- A Rust workspace with two crates
+- The primary library crate "croftsoft-commander"
+  - Functions for parsing option values from command-line arguments
+  - Functions for displaying application help information including options
+- The secondary library crate "croftsoft-commander-examples"
+  - With two example applications
+    - One showing how to use the library crate "croftsoft-commander"
+    - The other showing how to run the same example application using "clap"
+  - And a library containing the application code common to the two examples
+    - A "Hello, World" application that prompts the user for a name
+    - Configured by parsing option values from command-line arguments
+    - Using either the "croftsoft-commander" library or the "clap" library

 ### Development Commands

 - cargo clippy